Free school meals

 If you think you meet the criteria it is very important that you apply to us because schools continues to benefit from this funding for six years once children are registered.

-Even if you do not want your child to receive a free meal, we would urge all parents who think they might be eligible to fill in an application form so that your child's school and your child can benefit from this extra money.
+Even if you do not want your child to receive a free meal, we would urge all parents who think they might be eligible to fill in an application form so that your child's school and your child can benefit from this extra funding.

 If your child is starting in Reception it is very important that you fill in an application form because we will not have any of your details registered.
 If your child is starting secondary school (Year 7) we will also need you to fill in a new application form, even if your child received free school meals in primary school.